zejunoliviazheng/zejunoliviazheng.github.io/resume.md

 * An impressive individual with proven communication, interpersonal and organization abilities.
 * An outgoing applicant with exemplary time-management, teamwork, and execution abilities.
 * A detail-oriented applicant with the ability to accomplish multi-tasks with time and quality.
+## My Favorite Quote
+>If you know what you're worth, go and get what you're worth. --Rocky

 # Work Experience
 ## Internship